 Although blue light is harsher on the eyes, we all know that the warm and soft lighting that most of us have throughout our homes can leave us feeling comfortable and relaxed.
 Unfortunately, that can make it so that we’re less productive.
 A home office is a part of your house, but that doesn’t mean it has to be held to the same rules and conventions.

 An excellent place to start is to swap out the light bulbs in your home office for either blue or white light.
 If you have a window in the room, avoid putting heavy curtains over it, and instead use a sheer white curtain that will allow the natural light through without exposing you to all of the distractions of the outside world.

-From here, you should consider what colours you fill your office with.
-Look for blue, red, or yellow decor for your office, since these colours are found to inspire creativity and increase productivity.
-Of course, you should still look for items that make you happy and visually attractive to you: but don’t forget to plan around what colours will help keep your mind going.
+From here, you should consider what colors you fill your office with.
+Look for blue, red, or yellow decor for your office, since these colors are found to inspire creativity and increase productivity.
+Of course, you should still look for items that make you happy and visually attractive to you: but don’t forget to plan around what colors will help keep your mind going.